codemagic-ci-cd/codemagic-docs/content/yaml-publishing/steam.md

 ## Getting Started

-Steamcmd is the tool used to upload builds to Steam.
-Steamcmd requires logging into Steam and will normally require a Steam Guard code be entered.
+SteamCMD is the tool used to upload builds to Steam.
+SteamCMD requires logging into Steam and will normally require a Steam Guard code be entered.
 To solve this problem, there are two options.

 1. Disable Steam Guard for the account doing the Steam upload.
 This is not recommended, as it makes the Steam account less secure.